Pullbacks of metric bundles and Cannon-Thurston maps: Hyperbolic metric spaces

-\item One can easily cook up an example along the line of the above example where properness is also violated but CT map exists like we see in the example below.
+\item One can easily cook up an example along the line of the above example where metric properness is also violated but the CT map exists as we see in the example below.
 We will see another interesting example in Corollary \ref{cor: ct to base}.

-\item The condition (*) in the above lemma is also not necessary in general for the existence of CT map.
-Here is an example: Suppose $X$ is a tree built in two phases.
-First we have a star, i.e. a tree with one central vertex on which end points of finite intervals are glued.
-Assume the lengths of the intervals are unbounded.
-Then two distinct rays are glued to each integer points of the intervals.
-Suppose $Y$ is obtained by collapsing the central star in $X$ and $f$ is the quotient map.
-The clearly CT exists but (*) is violated. \end{enumerate}
+\item The condition $(\ast)$ in the above lemma is also not necessary in general for the existence of the CT map.
+Here is an example in which both metric properness and $(\ast)$ fail to hold but nevertheless the CT map exists.
+Suppose $X$ is a tree built in two steps.
+First we have a star, i.e. a tree with one central vertex on which end points of finite intervals are glued where the lengths of the intervals are unbounded.
+Then two distinct rays are glued to each vertex of the star other than the central vertex.
+Suppose $Y$ is obtained by collapsing the central star in $X$ to a point and $f$ is the quotient map.
+Then clearly the CT map exists but $(\ast)$ is violated. \end{enumerate}

 The following lemma is very standard and hence we skip mentioning its proof.